XaviCanoFerrer/EMG32/README.md

 LiPo battery power management system (It can be charged from the USB port)

+The sampling frequency using 3.3 KSPS setting on the ADC sampling rate and 3.4 MHz I2C clock the Fs are 1.4 kHz (1ch) 714 Hz (2ch).

 # V1 has a couple of mistakes but it can be fuctional: